 Labor Force Profile

-Average hourly earnings for select occupations illustrate the competitiveness of Osceola County, as of May 2019:
+Average hourly earnings for select occupations in Osceola County, as of May 2021:

 Data source: EMSI occupation employment data are based on final EMSI industry data and final EMSI staffing patterns.
 Wage estimates are based on Occupational Employment Statistics (QCEW and Non-QCEW Employees classes of worker) and the American Community Survey (Self-Employed and Extended Proprietors).
 Occupational wage estimates also affected by county-level EMSI earnings by industry.
 This report uses data from the following agencies: Iowa Workforce Development.
 Earnings include wages, salaries, overtime, and bonuses.